Hazardous and Special Products (HSP)

 EPR makes producers accountable for their products and packaging once consumers are finished with them; sets mandatory and enforceable requirements for resource recovery; and gives producers choices for resource recovery services in a competitive market.

-As of October 1, 2021, following the wind up of the Municipal Hazardous or Special Waste (MHSW) program operated by Stewardship Ontario on September 30, 2021, HSP producers are individually accountable and financially responsible for requirements set out under the HSP Regulation.
+As of October 1, 2021, following the wind up of the Municipal Hazardous or Special Waste (MHSW) program operated by Stewardship Ontario on September 30, 2021, HSP producers are individually accountable and financially responsible for collecting or managing their products when consumers discard them.

 Materials included in the regulation: